Capture of New Orleans: War and battle

 Major General Mansfield Lovell, Commander of Department 1, Louisiana, was left with one tenable option after the Union Navy broke through the Confederate ring of fortifications and defense vessels guarding the lower Mississippi: evacuation.
-The inner ring of fortifications at Chalmette was only intended to resist ground troops; few of the gun batteries were aimed toward the river.
+The inner ring of fortifications at Chalmette was intended only to resist ground troops and few of the gun batteries were aimed toward the river.
 Most of the artillery, ammunition, troops, and vessels in the area were committed to the Jackson/St. Phillips position.
-Once this defense was breached, there remained to face Union troops and warships only three thousand militiamen with sundry military supplies and armed with shotguns.
+Once this defense was breached, only three thousand militiamen with sundry military supplies and armed with shotguns remained to face Union troops and warships.
 The city itself was a poor position to defend against a hostile fleet.
 With high water outside the levees, Union ships were elevated above the city and able to fire down into the streets and buildings below.
 Besides the ever-present danger of weather-caused breaks in the levees, now an even greater threat to New Orleans was the ability of the Union military to cause a break in a major levee that would lead to flooding most of the city, possibly destroying it within a day.

 Lovell loaded his troops and supplies aboard the New Orleans, Jackson, and Great Northern railroad and sent them to Camp Moore, 78 mi north.
 All artillery and munitions were sent to Vicksburg.
 Lovell then sent the last message to the War Department in Richmond, “The enemy has passed the forts.
 It is too late to send any guns here; they had better go to Vicksburg.”
 Military stores, ships, and warehouses were then burned.
 Anything considered useful to the Union, including thousands of bales of cotton, were thrown into the river.

 Despite the complete vulnerability of the city, the citizens along with military and civil authorities remained defiant.
 At 2:00 p.m. on April 25, Admiral Farragut sent Captain Bailey, First Division Commander from the USS Cayuga, to accept the surrender of the city.
 Armed mobs within the city defied the Union officers and marines sent to city hall.
 General Lovell and Mayor Monroe refused to surrender the city.
 William B. Mumford pulled down a Union flag raised over the former U.S. mint by marines of the USS Pensacola and the mob destroyed it.
 Farragut did not destroy the city in response but moved upriver to subdue fortifications north of the city.
 On April 29, Farragut and 250 marines from the USS Hartford removed the Louisiana State flag from the City Hall.
-By May 2, US Secretary of State William H. Seward declared New Orleans "recovered" and "mails are allowed to pass".
+By May 2, U.S. Secretary of State William H. Seward declared New Orleans "recovered" and "mails are allowed to pass".